sictweb/web700/notes/week11.md

 2. Leave "region" as the default value and Click the **Create Project** Button.

 3. At the next screen, you should see the "psql" dropdown selected.
-Click the **gray box** in the text to reveal your password (**NOTE** Also consider checking the "Pooled connection" checkbox if this app will be deployed in a serverless environment, such as Cyclic)
+Click the gray **eye icon** to reveal your password (**NOTE** Also consider checking the "Pooled connection" checkbox if this app will be deployed in a serverless environment, such as Cyclic)

 4. Next, click the "psql" dropdown and choose **Node.js**